vujadetech/99Lattes/README.md

 A whole latte Coffeescript!
 Assuming I finish this, of course.
 If only there were some caffeinated beverage that could fuel me through this endeavor.
 I'll have to ponder on that one, hmmm...

-And of course, feel free to insert your own obligatory "99 Problems ..."
-Jay-Z bad pun reference here, "I got 99 coffees but a decaf ain't one," for example.
+A repo like this wouldn't be complete without the obligatory "I got 99 problems but a [bad pun goes here]" Jay-Z reference, for example, "I got 99 Coffeescripts but a decaf ain't one!"
+If you can come up with something even funnier (which seems likely), just send a pull request and I'll add it to the README.